bytecodealliance/component-docs/component-model/src/design/async.md

 These new types let interfaces express asynchronous operations that compose across component boundaries.

 For migration mechanics (e.g., how a WASI 0.2 component maps onto these primitives) see [Migrating from WASI 0.2 to WASI 0.3](./migrating-to-p3.md).

-For the WASI release view, including the full per-interface diff, see [WASI 0.3](https://wasi.dev/releases/wasi-p3) on WASI.dev.
+For the a closer look at WASI 0.3 release, including a full per-interface diff, see [WASI 0.3](https://wasi.dev/releases/wasi-p3) on WASI.dev.

 This page focuses on the Component Model concepts themselves.

 ## Native async